zvizvi/cssonly-docs/content/3.components/dropdown.md

 ---
-title: Dropdown
-description: 'Fully featured Dropdown component using CSS only, no JS at all'
-category: 'Components'
 codesandboxLinks: {
   onHover: 'cssonly-dropdown-onhover-pgx9b',
   dropup: 'cssonly-dropdown-dropup-wgkeo',
   alignRight: 'cssonly-dropdown-right-6cro8',
   noClose: 'cssonly-dropdown-noclose-nry1f',
 }
+---

+# Dropdown
+Fully featured Dropdown component using CSS only, no JS at all

 ---

 ## Example